Gopi Chand Bhargava: Personal and family life

-He was born on 8 March 1889 in Sirsa district of Punjab province in British India.
+He was born on 8 March 1889 in Sirsa district of Punjab province in British Raj.
 In the year 1912, he completed his M.B.B.S. degree from Medical College (Lahore) and then started the medical profession in 1913.

 His brother, Pandit Thakur Das Bhargava, was also an INC politician, former Member of parliament, freedom fighter, lawyer, founder of "Vidya Pracharini Sabha" and several schools and colleges including Thakur Dass Bhargava Senior Secondary Model School and Fateh Chand College for Women at Hisar.